DCRA-App/User-Guide-Portal/_posts/2021-04-12-inspectors-page.md

 ![ins29](https://user-images.githubusercontent.com/81990744/115398565-48f37780-a1b5-11eb-911f-ca616727033a.png)

-### **Filtering the list using Inspector Name: Clicking on the name box and typing inspector's name and selecting the inspectors name will let the user to filter the inspector from the list**
+### **Filtering the list using Inspector Name: Clicking on the name box and typing inspector's name and selecting the inspectors name will allow the user to filter the inspector from the list**

 ![ins25](https://user-images.githubusercontent.com/81990744/115406974-a8ee1c00-a1bd-11eb-9ed1-2661c34f85ae.png)

 ![ins30](https://user-images.githubusercontent.com/81990744/115407371-f66a8900-a1bd-11eb-86c8-bc87e72695d4.png)

-### **Filtering the list using Inspector Type: Selecting All, Internal and External will let the user to filter the list using Inspector Type**
+### **Filtering the list using Inspector Type: Selecting All, Internal and External will allow the user to filter the list using Inspector Type**

 ![ins21](https://user-images.githubusercontent.com/81990744/115407507-139f5780-a1be-11eb-8cdb-700920b968bf.png)

 ![ins22](https://user-images.githubusercontent.com/81990744/115407517-15691b00-a1be-11eb-9b2b-9f7e3d3e10ac.png)

-### **Filtering the list using Inspector Status: Selecting Tracking On, In Tranist, Inspecting and Tracking Off the user will be abel to filter the list depending upon their selection**
+### **Filtering the list using Inspector Status: Selecting Tracking On, In Tranist, Inspecting and Tracking Off will allow the user to filter the list using Inspector Status**

 ![ins23](https://user-images.githubusercontent.com/81990744/115407606-2ade4500-a1be-11eb-84c2-739d4ad98099.png)